Site-decorated model for unconventional frustrated magnets: Ultranarrow phase crossover and two-dimensional spin reversal transition: Appendix A: AI-Assisted Discovery

-Guided by Equation~(\ref{eq:T0orig}), the reasoning model was prompted with the following question: ``When solving $T_0$, can you make $J_{ab}$ appear only on the left-hand side of the equation and $\mu_a$ and $\mu_b$ on the right-hand side?''
+We demonstrated that AI not only validated but also improved the analytic derivations in this paper.
+However, the AI first derived a lengthy expression for the critical equation.
+Guided by Eq.~(\ref{eq:T0orig}), we prompted the AI with the following question: ``When solving $T_0$, can you make $J_{ab}$ appear only on the left-hand side of the equation and $\mu_a$ and $\mu_b$ on the right-hand side?''
+The AI reasoned for 25 s and produced the astonishingly elegant Eq.~(\ref{eq:T0}).